iterative/dvc.org/public/static/docs/command-reference/push.md

 With no arguments, just `dvc push` or `dvc push --remote REMOTE`, it uploads only the files (or directories) that are new in the local repository to remote storage.
-It will not upload files associated with earlier versions of the
+It will not upload files associated with earlier commits in the
 <abbr>repository</abbr> (if using Git), nor will it upload files that have not
 changed.